emsesp/EMS-ESP32/README.md

 [![GitHub forks](https://img.shields.io/github/forks/emsesp/EMS-ESP32.svg?style=social&label=Fork)](https://github.com/emsesp/EMS-ES32P/network)
 [![donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.com/paypalme/prderbyshire/2)

-**EMS-ESP** is an open-source firmware for the Espressif ESP32 microcontroller that communicates with **EMS** (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.
-It requires a small gateway circuit to interface with the EMS bus which can be purchased from <https://bbqkees-electronics.nl> or custom built.
+**EMS-ESP** is an open-source firmware for the Espressif ESP32 microcontroller to communicate with **EMS** (Energy Management System) compatible equipment from manufacturers such as Bosch, Buderus, Nefit, Junkers, Worcester, Sieger, elm.leblanc and iVT.

+It requires a small circuit to interface with the EMS bus which can be purchased from <https://bbqkees-electronics.nl> or custom built.

 ## **Key Features**

+- Compatible with EMS, EMS+, EMS2, EMS Plus, Logamatic EMS, Junkers 2-wire, Heatronic 3 and 4
+- Supporting over 120 different EMS compatible devices such as thermostats, boilers, heat pumps, mixing units, solar modules, connect modules, ventilation units, switches and more
+- Easy to add external Temperature and Analog sensors that are attached to GPIO pins on the ESP32 board
 - A multi-user, multi-language web interface to change settings and monitor incoming data
-- An advanced console, accessible via Serial/USB or Telnet for more operations and monitoring
+- A simple to use console, accessible via Serial/USB or Telnet for advanced operations and detailed monitoring
 - Native integration with Home Assistant, Domoticz, openHAB and Modbus
 - Easy setup and install with automatic updates
-- Supporting over 120 different EMS compatible devices from thermostats, boilers, heat pumps, mixing units, solar modules from brands as Bosch, Buderus, Nefit, Junkers, Worcester and Sieger
-- Simulate remote thermostats
+- Simulation of remote thermostats
-- Localized to 10 languages, and customizable to change names to your preference
+- Localized to 10 languages, and customizable to rename any device or sensor
-- Extendable via adding external modules or adding your own custom entities directly within the WebUI
+- Extendable by adding own custom EMS entities
+- Expandable via adding user-built external modules
-- A powerful scheduler to automate tasks and trigger events based data changes
+- A powerful Scheduler to automate tasks and trigger events based data changes
 - A Notification service to alert you of important events

 ## **Installing**